specsolutions/specsync-plugins/postman-test-source-plugin/README.md

 * `postmanApiKey`: Specify your Postman API key or set the POSTMAN_API_KEY environment variable.
 * `metadataHeading`: Set the heading name of the section in the Postman item documentation that contains the SpecSync settings.
 Optional, `SpecSync` is used by default.
 * `testNameRegex`: A regular expression that matches to folders names that should be treated as tests.
 Optional.
 E.g. `^TEST-`, if all test-folders name starts with `TEST-`.
 * `testDocumentationRegex`: A regular expression that matches to folders documentation that should be treated as tests.
 Optional.
+E.g. to use `## Azure DevOps` as heading, you have to set the parameter to `Azure DevOps`.
 * `testCaseLinkTemplate`: Specify the URL template of the Test Case.
 Optional, it has to be specified for Jira only.

 ## Publishing Test Results